JulianNicholls/Gosu-WordThing/readme.md

 ### Playing Grid

-There is a 12x12 playing grid that allows selecting of letters using the mouse.
+There is now a 10x10 playing grid that allows selecting of letters using the mouse.

+## gosu_enhanced gem

+It now uses the gosu_enhanced gem that I created from the source file that I've been using in various forms  for a while.